psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Brewing Utensils.

 TO BE SOLD.
 BY AUCTION, By MEW & PORTER,

 On Tuesday, the 12th day of May, 1807, and following day, ar the Brewhouse lately occupied by Mr. Stean, in Sea-sreet, Newport, at 11 o'clock in forenoon each day, (by order of the Assignees of Mr. John Stean, a Bankrupt),

 THE following BREWING UTENSILS; consisting of a large copper with brass cocks, with brick and iron work belonging theroto, coolers, mash tubs, backs, stillions, stands, a vat containing 31 barrels, with lie brick stand, patent vat and other brass cocks, a large quantity of hogsheads, halfhogsheads, and other sized casks, a malt and water mill with stones, complete lead pipes, a dray, a truck, about ten load of sacks, two pockets of hops, pumps, spouts, funnels, buckets, cans, and other brewing utensils.
-Catalogues may be had by application to Mr. Steane, or of the Auctioneers; also at the Bugle Inn, Newport ; Blue Posts, Portsmouth; Blue Posts, Gosport; Angel, Lymington; Dolphins, Southampton, and the George, Winchester.
+Catalogues may be had by application to Mr. Steane, or of the Auctioneers; also at the Bugle Inn, Newport; Blue Posts, Portsmouth; Blue Posts, Gosport; Angel, Lymington; Dolphins, Southampton, and the George, Winchester.
 ```

 Almost a decade later, in 1816, it seems that Mr. John Steane had re-established his business as a wine merchant, and was now in the process of attempting to dispose of it under his own terms: